BrightSoul/vscode-html-configurable-autocomplete/README.md

  * `htmlConfigurableAutocomplete.definitionProviders`: set rules for definitions  (see the example above for details).
  * `htmlConfigurableAutocomplete.referenceProviders`: set rules for references  (see the example above for details).

 > **Important** This extension supports hot configuration reload so any change will be immediately applied.
 No need to restart VSCode.
 If something's not working, check the output channel "HTML Configurable Autocomplete" because you might find helpful messages there (e.g. an invalid regexp which is breaking the provider).
+Enable more verbose logging by setting `htmlConfigurableAutocomplete.debug` to `true`.

 The following configuration keys indicate glob patterns:
- * `htmlConfigurableAutocomplete.completionItemProviders.includeGlobPattern`;
+ * `htmlConfigurableAutocomplete.completionItemProviders[].includeGlobPattern`;
- * `htmlConfigurableAutocomplete.completionItemProviders.excludeGlobPattern`;
+ * `htmlConfigurableAutocomplete.completionItemProviders[].excludeGlobPattern`;
- * `htmlConfigurableAutocomplete.definitionProviders.includeGlobPattern`;
+ * `htmlConfigurableAutocomplete.definitionProviders[].includeGlobPattern`;
- * `htmlConfigurableAutocomplete.definitionProviders.excludeGlobPattern`;
+ * `htmlConfigurableAutocomplete.definitionProviders[].excludeGlobPattern`;
- * `htmlConfigurableAutocomplete.referenceProviders.includeGlobPattern`;
+ * `htmlConfigurableAutocomplete.referenceProviders[].includeGlobPattern`;
- * `htmlConfigurableAutocomplete.referenceProviders.excludeGlobPattern`.
+ * `htmlConfigurableAutocomplete.referenceProviders[].excludeGlobPattern`.

 They support the following placeholders which will be replaced at runtime.
 Suppose the user has the editor opened on `src/components/layout/MainLayout.html`:
  * `${dirName}` is replaced with `layout`;